Skip to main content

 Partner

-Marie Burke Kenny is a Partner with Procopio and the Leader of its Labor and Employment practice group.
 Marie represents employers in wage and hour class actions and litigation involving wrongful termination, discrimination, harassment, retaliation and unfair competition claims.
 She also has extensive experience counseling employers regarding all aspects of the employment relationship, including performance management, termination, contracts, workplace investigations, medical issues, leaves of absence, wage and hour audits, compensation review, workplace training and employment policies and practices.
-She works with employers to develop strategies to prevent employment claims and create effective defenses to litigation.
-In addition, Marie is a member of Procopio’s COVID-19 Legal Resources Team.
+Marie works with employers to develop strategies to prevent employment claims and create effective defenses to litigation.
+She serves as the leader of Procopio’s Labor & Employment Law practice.

-Marie Burke Kenny is a Partner with Procopio and the Leader of its Labor and Employment practice group.
 Marie represents employers in wage and hour class actions and litigation involving wrongful termination, discrimination, harassment, retaliation and unfair competition claims.
 She also has extensive experience counseling employers regarding all aspects of the employment relationship, including performance management, termination, contracts, workplace investigations, medical issues, leaves of absence, wage and hour audits, compensation review, workplace training and employment policies and practices.
-She works with employers to develop strategies to prevent employment claims and create effective defenses to litigation.
-In addition, Marie is a member of Procopio’s COVID-19 Legal Resources Team.
+Marie works with employers to develop strategies to prevent employment claims and create effective defenses to litigation.
+She serves as the leader of Procopio’s Labor & Employment Law practice.

 Stay up-to-date with the Procopio newsletter.